Mt Duval (37)

 Longitude: 143.560

 Site description: Nardoo Hills is a 1207 ha reserve protecting Grassy Box and Box-ironbark Woodlands.
 Nardoo Hills supports more than 110 bird species, including the nationally endangered Swift Parrot.
+This site was decommissioned in 2024.

 JCG Nature Reserve (4)